MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisretrieveulong.md

 Callers of
     <b>NdisRetrieveUlong</b> can be running at any IRQL if the given addresses are in nonpaged pool.
-    Otherwise, callers must be running at IRQL &lt; DISPATCH_LEVEL.
+    Otherwise, callers must be running at IRQL < DISPATCH_LEVEL.